Minecraft is a great time-killer game. The unique concept of this game has made its way to attract hardcore gamers to try it out once.

 If you want to play Minecraft for the first time, that’s said about Minecraft, you’ve to understand the differences between its various versions.
 So you will be able to play with your friends.

 Let’s look at the fundamental difference between each Minecraft version in order to make a way to contrast their features in detail.

 Windows 10 Minecraft is the PC version of bedrock, as each Minecraft version was named differently, such as Mobile PE (Pocket edition).

-Call it bedrock or windows 10, it does not mean much now after the recent update.
+Minecraft for windows is the same as bedrock.
+Call it bedrock or windows 10, it does not matter now.
 Now there are only two versions: bedrock and java.

 Java Edition Minecraft

-Being the first version, it has some advantages over the bedrock version: a wide range of mods, resource packs, and graphics.
+Being the first version, it has some advantages over the bedrock version: a wide range of mods, resource packs, and graphics are available for free.

-Further, it does not have supports for controllers built-in.
+Note:- it does not have support for controllers built-in.
 You will need to use a third-party app for this purpose.